The Big Question

 What Do You Wish You Had Learned in College?

-Sep 24, 2014
+Sep 24, 2014 | 28 videos

-Video by
+Video by The Atlantic

 At this year's Aspen Ideas Festival, we asked a group of academics within some of America's top universities to reveal what they regret from their undergraduate years.
 "I wish I had learned that failures only hurt for the first two days," says Harvard University professor Elisa New.
 "In college, if I had known that, I would have been less afraid."
 Other panelists include Google X founder Sebastian Thrun, Harvard University president Drew Faust, Yale Child Study Center lecturer Erika Christakis, and UC Berkeley chancellor Nicholas Dirks.